ZeroEkkusu/ZeroEkkusu/README.md

 Gm,

-I'm building!
-Mastering full-stack web3 dev with focus on Solidity.
+I'm mastering full-stack web3 dev with focus on Solidity!

 I use Foundry and Brownie for development.